Austin DSA Bylaws

 Article 5.
 Local Officers: Powers and Duties

-The officers of Austin DSA shall be the two Co-Chairs, the Vice Chair, the Secretary, the Treasurer, the Communications Coordinator, the Campaigns Coordinator, the Political Education Coordinator, the Electoral Coordinator, the Membership Engagement Coordinator, the Labor Coordinator, the Texas DSA Chapter Coordinator, and the YDSA Chapter Coordinator.
+The officers of Austin DSA shall be the two Co-Chairs, the Vice Chair, the Secretary, the Treasurer, the Communications Coordinator, the Campaigns Coordinator, the Political Education Coordinator, the Electoral Coordinator, the Membership Engagement Coordinator, the Labor Coordinator, the Texas DSA Chapter Coordinator, the YDSA Chapter Coordinator, and the Information Technology Coordinator.

 There shall be two Co-Chairs, at least one of whom shall not identify as a cis-male.
 Co-Chairs shall be the executive officers of Austin DSA.
 They shall prepare agendas for and preside over General and Leadership Committee meetings, and shall assume the powers and duties of the presiding officers as specified in Robert’s Rules of Order.
 The Co-Chairs shall be the official public spokespersons for Austin DSA and shall initiate such actions and policies as the membership may demand.